 Most problems in the garden can be traced back to watering issues, such as not enough, too much, or sporadic.
 Invest in some sort of automated system.
 A watering system can be as simple as a battery-powered timer connected to a garden hose.
 Consistent watering will make all the difference in your garden.

-Water in the early morning to give roots time to absorb the moisture.
+Water in the early morning gives the roots time to absorb the moisture.
 Watering during cooler hours also reduces loss from evaporation and heat.

 For more information about how to correctly water your garden, read this article.